RyanSchaefer/gOOD/resources/README.txt

 Visitors
 - SexpToFormula - turns this Sexp into a Formula
-- SexpToValue - this this Sexp into a Value (if it looks like a function, turn it into a string).
+- SexpToValue - this Sexp into a Value (if it looks like a function, turn it into a string).
 - DependencyVisitor - get the dependencies in this Sexp.